Research & Publications

 Publishing more than 150 titles, Jesuit Sources specializes in preserving, maintaining, and expanding for scholars around the world important texts and studies in Jesuit history, spirituality, and pedagogy.

 The Institute of Jesuit Sources was founded by Fr.
 George Ganss, S.J., in 1961 to make primary sources in Jesuit history, spirituality, and pedagogy available in English.
 It currently operates out of the Institute and publishes more than 150 volumes.
-Recent titles have examined early Jesuit pedagogy and Matteo Ricci, among other subjects.

 The Institute's in-residence fellowship program facilitates the completion and publication of academic work related to the Society of Jesus.
 While at Boston College, the Fellows present their research and engage with the wider academic community.